Al Jolson with Charles Prince’s Orchestra

 About the Song:

 George Gershwin may be America’s greatest songwriter.
 He began his music career making piano rolls of other composers’ works, giving him valuable insight into the makings of a hit song.
 LW By 1919, he had already written two Broadway revues, one of which included the song “Swanee.”
 LW It became his first major hit and his best-selling song in terms of both sheet music and record sales.
-JA
+DJ

 It was also the first major hit for co-writer Irving Caesar, who later wrote “Tea for Two.”
 Caesar worked first as a Ford Motor Company mechanic and met Gershwin in a New York restaurant.
 By the time they took the bus back to Gershwin’s house, Caesar had completed the lyrics and, according to legend, Gershwin had the music down 15 minutes later.
 LW